ssudarsany/Object-detection-using-Spatial-Pyramid-Matching/README.txt

-# Object detection using SIFT and ORB
+# Object detection using SIFT and ORB:

 Data taken form caltech 101 is inside the data folder.
 Location of SIFT.cpp: ./SIFT/SIFT.cpp